Thab310/cloud-resume-challenge/README.md

 * DynamoDB and Lambda function used to implement visitor counter.
 * JS used to retreive counter value from API and display on site
 * APIGateway used to implement an API endpoint

+# Challenges encountered

+1. Sam deploy was not working because I was not choosing the run time that matched my system's runtime `(python3.9)`